PBI-ORG/CI_CD_PowerBI/AzureDevOps.md

 ### 1. Sign in with a Microsoft account
 - Go to [https://dev.azure.com](https://dev.azure.com)
-- Sign in using your Microsoft work/school account or a personal Microsoft account (e.g., Outlook, Hotmail).
+- Sign in using your Microsoft work account.

 ### 2. Create a new organization
 - After signing in, select **New Organization**.